Conference on College Composition and Communication Logo

 Whereas CCCC members recognize that vigorous and tough-minded academic disagreements are a vital aspect of participation in free expression and in the candid and courageous thinking required in university intellectual life;

-BE IT THEREFORE RESOLVED that the CCCC Committee on Academic Freedom, Tenure Appointment and Renewal, and Employment Security requests that NCTE/CCCC leadership
+BE IT THEREFORE RESOLVED that the CCCC Committee on Academic Freedom, Tenure/Renewal/Reappointment, and Employment Security requests that NCTE/CCCC leadership

-3. Develop tools and resources for faculty, graduate students, staff, and administrators that respond to legislative and government actions at the federal, state, and local levels that impinge on academic freedom.
+3. develop tools and resources for faculty, graduate students, staff, and administrators that respond to legislative and government actions at the federal, state, and local levels that impinge on academic freedom; and

 CCCC Special Committee on Generative AI in College Composition and Writing Studies (March 2028)